Aukeijzer/Software-Ecosystems/data_processor/README.md

 - `data`:
   - Type: list

-### `topic_service.extract_topics()`
+### `topic_service.extract_topics_bertopic()`

-Extract topics from the project data using preprocessing, topic modeling, and topic mapping.
+Extract topics from the project data using preprocessing, topic modeling and topic mapping using BERTopic and zero-shot classification.

 - **Returns:**
   - Type: list

+### `topic_service.extract_topics_lda()`

+Extract topics from the project data using preprocessing, topic modeling and topic mapping using LDA and cosine similarity.

+- **Returns:**
+  - Type: list

 ### `topic_service.get_data(data)`

-Extract document information and ids from JSON data.
+Extract document information and ids from json data.

 - **Parameters:**
   - `data` (list): A list of dictionaries representing project data.